FitHanuSpecialSubject/GA-Application-Java/documents/complete-manual.md

 #### **Evaluate Function**

 The **Evaluate function** is specific to individuals within a set, used to compute the preference of one individual over others based on the components of the individual's properties.
-- Example: A student's `Evaluate` function might look at a professor's research field, teaching style, and available office hours.
-It then calculates a **score** to show how much the student **prefers** that professor over others.

 #### **Fitness Function**